Therisos Gorge: Complete Guide by a Local (A Fantastic Day Trip From Chania!)

 Map: Chania to Therisos Gorge

-What to See in Theriso Village
+What to See in the Village

-Therisos Village is located at the end of Therisos Gorge, about 580 meters asl.
-Although there might be just a few places to visit, the place is a green oasis so close to Chania that you’ll feel as if you’ve traveled miles!
+Although there might be just a few places to visit, the green oasis is so close to Chania that you’ll feel you’ve traveled miles!

 Church of the Panagia